FREE Anonymous HIV Testing and Discounted STI screening:

+ATTENTION ALL STUDENTS - take advantage of the opportunity to receive free anonymous HIV testing, and free syphilis and hepatitis C screening if indicated.
 Half of all sexually active people will get an STI (sexually transmitted infection) before age 25.
 Most won't know it.
-Make an appointment to get tested.

 Schedule an appointment.
 Same-day and next-day appointments are usually available.

-If you don't have symptoms and just want to get checked out, schedule an STI Screening (no symptoms) appointment to see a nurse.
+If you don't have symptoms and just want to get checked out, schedule an STI Screening (no symptoms) appointment with the nurse.

-If you have symptoms, think you've been exposed to an STI, or you are pregnant, schedule an STI Symptoms/Concern appointment to see a nurse practitioner.
+If you have symptoms, think you've been exposed to an STI, or you are pregnant, schedule an STI Symptoms/Concern appointment with a nurse practitioner.

 If you may have been exposed to an STI, even if you haven't noticed any symptoms, schedule an appointment to talk about possible preventative treatment.